 |Those who do not follow the teachings are seen as doomed to live all their life and future lives suffering in samsara.|

-Survivors report that they found the teachings disorientating but also like ‘coming home’ at first.
+My opinion: Survivors report that they found the teachings disorientating but also like ‘coming home’ at first.
 Teachers give real life examples of how ridiculous it is to be human and stuck in cycles of grasping at objects and experiences that only disappoint us or don’t last long.
 Most people can relate to this and it can be convincing.
-However these stories are oversimplified and told with a hidden agenda – to convince the person that there is no happiness to be found outside the mind and no meaning in ‘worldly’ happiness at all.
+However these stories are oversimplified and told with a hidden agenda – to convince the person that there is no happiness than can be related to anything outside the mind and no meaning in ‘worldly’ happiness at all.
 The NKT convince people through thought reform and guided self-hypnosis that the only meaningful activity for humans is to train their minds to achieve ‘enlightenment’ (thought control and emotional control).

 Through thought reform the member can become convinced that they are benefiting the world and all living beings through their practice, when the sad reality is in my opinion, that they are only benefiting the NKT financially through free labour and paying for classes.
 The member may feel as if its ‘working’ for them however due to indoctrination, fervor (infatuation and awe), emotional contagion, group narcissism, sense of belonging to a group, and love-bombing through the suggestion that they are developing positive karma or ‘merit’.
 The idea that enlightenment ‘is coming’ could help combat feelings of meaninglessness or lack of purpose in life.
 Spiritual bypassing and dissociation from emotional pain also serves to protect the member from pain.